-Holly Sonders Flashes Booty In Heart-Shaped Bathtub For ‘Epic Valentine’s Day’ Tease
+Holly Sonders Flashes Booty In Heart-Shaped Bathtub For 'Epic Valentine's Day' Tease

 Holly Sonders treated fans to an early Valentine's Day tease this week as she flashed plenty of skin while posing in a red heart-shaped tub to give a sneak peek at a romantic video shoot.
 Shared on February 8, the 45-second clip began with the golfer and model filming her surroundings before she got in the water in skimpy lingerie.

 Holly gave fans a good look at the theme for the shoot.
-She showed off the water with three bottles of wine, strawberries, chocolate, whipped cream, eggplants, and bananas on the side.
+She showed the water, along with three bottles of wine, strawberries, chocolate, whipped cream, eggplants, and bananas on the side.

-She showed off her flawless figure by filming herself in the mirror as she rocked a black bra with a sheer panel and large cut-out across the chest.
-The former Fox Sports host paired it with a matching thong that sat very low under her naval to reveal her super toned tummy.
+She showed off her flawless figure by filming herself in the mirror as she rocked a black bra with a sheer panel and large cutout across the chest.
+The former Fox Sports host paired it with a matching thong that sat very low under her navel to reveal her super-toned tummy.

-She sat down and continued to film herself, showing off her toned booty in the barely-there bottoms with a large jewel on her lower back while she perched on the side of the tub.
+She sat down and continued to film herself, displaying her toned booty in the barely there bottoms with a large jewel on her lower back while she perched on the side of the tub.
 She accessorized with a chunky bedazzled necklace and slicked her long, brunette locks back into a ponytail.

-Holly switched her camera to selfie mode as she gave a better look at her ensemble, revealing the bra and panties had matching mesh panels with a zebra-print.

-In the caption she confirmed she was working on something for the February 14 holiday and asked her 548,000 followers to guess what they thought she’d filmed in the comments section.
+In the caption, she confirmed she was working on something for February 14 and asked her 548,000 followers to guess what they thought she'd filmed in the comments section.
 She tagged her location as the Mustang Motel in Los Angeles, California.

 The video proved popular and racked up more than 28,800 views in less than 14 hours.